Student Conduct Violation Process

 Step 2: Notice to student and Preliminary Investigation

 A Preliminary investigation is conducted.
 The conduct officer determines if the case should move forward and if it is a minor or major case.
-For cases involving sexual misconduct all investigations are conducted by the Office of Diversity and Equal Opportunity and then forwarded to the Dean of Students office.
+For cases involving sexual misconduct, all investigations are conducted by the Office of Diversity and Equal Opportunity and then forwarded to the Center for Student Rights and Responsibilities.

 Step 3: Notice of Charges